TCC-PES-2022/CommunicationManager/README.md

 # CommunicationManager

 This is library for communication between two endpoints using ARINC-615A protocol.
+Check the [Documentation](https://tcc-pes-2022.github.io/CommunicationManager/)

 This repository is part of project [ARIEL](https://github.com/TCC-PES-2022).